-This conference will discuss latest thinking on priorities for improving children and young people’s mental health provision in England.
+This conference focuses on priorities for improving children and young people’s mental health provision in England.

 It is bringing together policymakers, clinicians, and representatives of the education system to examine: